CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus-details.md

 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
 * Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any question or issue that you would like to discuss.
-* _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office 365/2019**_.
-If you do not have Office 365/2019 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.
+* _Even though most of our class assignments can be completed on a Mac, **there are some assignments that require the Windows (PC) version of Office 365/2020**_.
+Specifically, the MS Access SIMnet project assignments require you to use a Windows computer - MS Access is only available for Windows, not the Mac.
+If you use a Mac as your primary computer, you will need to find a Windows computer to complete the MS Access assignments.  use the general-use PCs at any LSC campus.

 ## Student Learning Outcomes